-Would you like to make 2023 a successful year for your projects?
-I’m sure you do.
-Especially as the last few years haven’t been exactly stellar years for many of us!
+Would you like to make 2024 a successful year for your projects?
+I’m sure you do — it’s kind of expected for us in project delivery roles.

 And this article is a summary of what they replied.